SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

   Just in case that the keys drop onto the ground, I can hear the noticeable sound.

-# Part 2
+## Part 2

+### Describe your favorite place in your house where you can relax

+I think it should be the sitting room, which is the main part of the house.
+It is comfortable, cozy and

-## Describe an unusual meal you had
+### Describe an unusual meal you had

 Last year I enjoyed an unusual meal on a home party which was launched and organized by the class monitor.

 Before the party, we made some preparations.
 First of all, a questionnaire was conducted to check how many students would like to take part in the party.
-After that, several classmates and I went to a supermarket
+After that, we made a shopping list and then went to a supermarket to buy the raw materials needed for cooking dinner.

+We arrived at the destination at around 6 pm and then began to make the dinner.
+Everything was delicious and we had a pleasant conservation with each other.

+After the dinner, we enjoyed the snacks that we had bought in the supermarket and we did many interesting activities such as billizrds, singing, table games and video games.

+I think this meal is unusual because it is the first time for the classmates to gather together to eat a meal and through the activity we get to know each other better.
+What's more, the party house is beautifully decorated, which has left me a deep impression.

+Overall, it is an unforgettable experience and I really love this meal.
+And I'm looking forward to it for the next time.